lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 # Status

 VirtIO-FS is at an early stage of development and should be considered as a "Tech Preview" feature.
-To see what may not work, please check [known problems](#known-problems).
+To see what may not work, please check [known limitations](#known-limitations).

 # Setup